JOsborne80/azure-vm-performance-optimization/README.md

 ## Overview
 This project simulates a real-world customer cloud environment in Microsoft Azure.
 The goal was to deploy a virtual machine, monitor performance using Azure Monitor, identify inefficiencies, and provide business-focused optimization recommendations.

+**This project demonstrates the ability to bridge technical troubleshooting with customer-focused solutions, aligning cloud performance with business outcomes.**

 ---

 ## Environment Setup